 Can you buy gluten-free ramen noodles?

-Many grocery stores are now offering a gluten free noodles like brown rice noodles (I love Lotus Foods brand), black rice noodle, glass noodles, and shirataki noodles which are all excellent options to chose from.
+Many grocery stores are now offering a gluten free noodles like brown rice noodles (I love these Lotus Foods brand gluten free ramen noodles), black rice noodle, glass noodles, and shirataki noodles which are all excellent options to chose from.

 If you can’t find these at your local grocery store, try and asian market, whole foods, or a health food store.

 There’s only a few simple ingredients in this ramen soup that you probably already have in your pantry.
 Feel free to add more spices or toppings to your liking.

 For this recipe you only need one gluten-free rice ramen cake (I like Lotus) but you can double or even triple the recipe if needed.

 I like to use chicken broth but vegetable broth or bone broth will work as well.
 Opt for low sodium chicken broth if you’re looking for a healthier option.

 Real Salt really does give this recipe more flavor than normal sea salt does.
 If you haven’t tried Real Salt, I would definitely recommend it.

 I like to add seasoned salt, parsley, and black pepper to my ramen but you can also add onion powder, garlic salt, garlic powder, etc.